Devadas (2018 film): Production

 Devdas was the first film to be shot in Hyderabad Metro.

 Soundtrack

 The film's music was composed by Mani Sharma and on Aditya Music label.
-The Audio launch was held on 21 September 2018, on the occasion of legendary ANR's birthday anniversary between in the presence of industry stalwarts.
+The Audio launch was held on 21 September 2018, on Akkineni Nageswara Rao's birthday.

 Sify termed the album lackluster, stating that although "Vaaru Veeru", "Chettu Kinda Doctor", and "Emo Emo" were good songs, the rest were lacking when it came to Mani Sharma's expectations.

 Release

 Devadas was released on 27 September 2018.
 It is dubbed in Tamil under the same title and in Hindi as Don Aur Doctor by Zee Studios in November 2019.
+The Hindi dubbed version was available in Iran.

 Critical reception

 The movie received positive reviews from critics.The Times of India rated the film 3.5 stars and said, "Devadas certainly has its moments with some cracking humour and solid performances by its two stars.
 A tad too long, with some avoidable melodrama and a weak climax prove to be troublesome, but it doesn't take it away from a hilarious first half which makes it worth your while.
 If you're somebody who enjoys Nani's brand of humour - Devadas is a must-watch."
 The News Minute wrote, "All this leaves you wishing that the director, for a brief moment, had realised the pot of gold he had at his disposal.
 It displays a certain brash level of amateurishness if your actual comedians in the movie, the sidekicks, almost get as much screen time as your protagonists.
 Food for thought!
 So, if you want to watch a comedy featuring Nani, watch it.
 Don’t watch if you are hoping for an ‘action’ comedy."

 Sify gave the film three stars and stated that "DevaDas has a not-so-engaging story.
 But the comedy works very well in the first half.
 The second half falters with many dull moments.
 A violent don becoming a good man is an oversimplification.
 Nice technical output needs a pat."
 The Hindu criticized the film for poorly etched characters and wrote, "Despite all this, if Devadas holds attention, it’s because Sriram Adittya knows how to utilise its two leading actors and serve up plenty of fun moments.
 In the end, he gets Deva and Das to look at life from each other’s perspectives with some melodrama."
 Deccan Chronicle gave the film three stars and said that it was "Nag and Nani's show all the way".